Enzyme kinetics

 Enzyme kinetics is the study of the rates of enzyme-catalysed chemical reactions.
 In enzyme kinetics, the reaction rate is measured and the effects of varying the conditions of the reaction are investigated.
 Studying an enzyme's kinetics in this way can reveal the catalytic mechanism of this enzyme, its role in metabolism, how its activity is controlled, and how a drug or a modifier (inhibitor or activator) might affect the rate.

-An enzyme (E) is typically a protein molecule that promotes a reaction of another molecule, its substrate (S).
-This binds to the active site of the enzyme to produce an enzyme-substrate complex ES, and is transformed into an enzyme-product complex EP and from there to product P, via a transition state ES*.
+An enzyme (E) is a protein molecule that serves as a biological catalyst to facilitate and accelerate a chemical reaction in the body.
+It does this through binding of another molecule, its substrate (S), which the enzyme acts upon to form the desired product.
+The substrate binds to the active site of the enzyme to produce an enzyme-substrate complex ES, and is transformed into an enzyme-product complex EP and from there to product P, via a transition state ES*.
 The series of steps is known as the mechanism: